 The chair will manage the committee and its meetings.

-The chair of the EPAS will appoint a EPAS member to serve as the vice chair for EPAS approval.
+The chair of the EPAS will appoint an EPAS member to serve as the vice chair for EPAS approval.

 The vice chair will perform the duties of the chair in the chair’s absence or in case of a vacancy in the office of chair.